mozartdiniz/Roads/README.md

 	});

 ### Ro.Filter

+Filters are functions that will be used to evaluate the value when templateEngine() is replacing data in a template string.
+Roads come with some basic filters but is also easy create and use new ones.

+#### Date
+Is used to format date values

+	var template = '{{date | date}}';
+	var renderedTemplate = Ro.templateEngine(template, {
+		date: new Date('2015-06-25T01:05:55.973Z')
+	});

+	>> "06/25/2015"

+Roads will get Ro.i18n.defaults.date as default, if you want to use another pattern you can change Ro.i18n.defaults.date and you will have a new default value for your app, but you also can pass a new date format as a parameter

+	var template = '{{date | date:dd/MM/yyyy}}';
+	var renderedTemplate = Ro.templateEngine(template, {
+		date: new Date('2015-06-25T01:05:55.973Z')
+	});

+	>> "25/06/2015"

 ### Ro.i18n

 i18n is a internationalization and localization layer you can use to change your app translation and to format your data between different patterns. i18n is nothing more than a specific templateEngine filter.